ndom91/home2021/src/_posts/tailwind-read-progress/2021-06-21-tailwind-read-progress.md

 export default ProgressBar
 ```

 Now lets dig into some more of the logic.
-I'm using `react-use` for their wonderful set of hooks, in this case `useWindowScroll` to get the current scroll position easily.
+I'm using `react-use` for their wonderful set of hooks, in this case `useWindowScroll`, to get the current scroll position.
 I'm also calculating the page height, we'll need this for our calculation later on.

 Finally, theres a `useEffect` which has only the `y` window scroll position and `pageHeight` as dependencies.
 We use these two values to calculate the current `percentScrolled` value to determine how far the user is _down_ the page, and therefore how far _across_ the page the progress bar should be!